-The Company held one forward currency contract in place during the year to partially mitigate fluctuations in its foreign exchange exposure and settled prior to year end.
+The Company may enter into forward currency contracts to partially mitigate fluctuations in its foreign exchange exposure.
 The Company does not apply hedge accounting as set out in IFRS 9, however informal hedge arrangements are used and the Manager may engage in such currency hedging to limit the Company's exposure to currency fluctuations.